patrickfeller/DartScoreMate/README.md

 ## Project status

-Planned deploy of a first app deploy with this week
+Planned deploy of a first app deploy with this week.
+Some KVPs and Preparing the Presentation in April.

 ## Meeting History
 - 2025-03-10 6pm via TeamsTeam (project kickoff meeting)